Viruses and Parkinson's Disease:

 There are a number of viruses (influenza A, corona viruses, Epstein-Barr virus, varicella zoster, hepatitis C virus, HIV, Japanese encephalitis virus, or West Nile virus) that can lead to Parkinson's like symptoms known as parkinsonism.

-Studies as far back as to the effects of the Spanish flu epidemic of 1918 showed that survivors had double the chance of developing Parkinson’s disease later in life.
+Studies as far back as to the effects of the Spanish flu epidemic of 1918 showed that survivors had double the chance of developing Parkinson’s disease (PD) later in life.

 The mechanisms are not well understood and are typically observational.